bonettor/ANN_tutorial/README.md

 activation and cost functions.

-The scope of this implementation is not efficiency (nor numerical stability), but it is meant to show ehat happens behind the curtains" of more advanced implementations.
+The scope of this implementation is not efficiency (nor numerical stability), but it is meant to show what happens behind the curtains" of more advanced implementations.